Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 Pricing and accessibility: Closed doors vs. open entry

 Demandbase also has no published dollar amounts.
 Pricing follows a platform fee plus per-user fee structure, with annual contracts as the standard.
-Free tools include a B2B Intent Data preview showing top 10 accounts and several planning calculators, but there's no trial of the full platform.
+Free tools include a B2B Intent Data preview showing top 10 accounts and several planning calculators, but there is no trial of the full platform.
+Third-party benchmarks suggest Demandbase contracts start around $18,000 to $24,000 annually and scale significantly with users and modules.

 ZoomInfo provides two free entry points.
 ZoomInfo Lite is a permanent free tier with access to the B2B database, 10 monthly export credits, contact and company search, a Chrome extension, and HubSpot integration.
 A separate 7-day free trial offers broader access to the platform.
-Paid plans are custom-quoted based on seats, credits, and features, but the free entry points let teams evaluate before committing.
+ZoomInfo is free to start with consumption credits based on usage.
+Paid plans scale based on seats, credits, and features.

-All three platforms are enterprise-priced.
+All three platforms are enterprise-priced at scale.
 The difference is whether you can try the product before entering a sales cycle.

 Integration ecosystems: Open data vs. closed platform